Textualize/textual/docs/guide/actions.md

 If you run this example, you can change the background by pressing keys in addition to clicking links.

-## Action namespaces
+## Namespaces

 Textual will look for action methods on the widget or app where they are used.
-If we were to create a [custom widget](./widgets.md#custom-widgets) with an action method, it can have its own set of actions.
+If we were to create a [custom widget](./widgets.md#custom-widgets) it can have its own set of actions.

 The following example defines a custom widget with its own `set_background` action.